3swayam/CarAndLaneDetection/README.md

  # Lane Detection

-In this part, we will cover in detail the different steps needed to identify and classify lane lines.
+In this part, we will cover in detail the different steps needed to identify and classify lanes.
 * Convert original image to HSL
 * Isolate yellow and white from HSL image
 * Combine isolated HSL with original image
+* Trace Region Of Interest and discard all other lines identified by our previous step that are outside this region
 * Convert image to grayscale for easier manipulation
-* Apply Gaussian Blur to smoothen edges
 * Apply Canny Edge Detection on smoothed gray image
-* Trace Region Of Interest and discard all other lines identified by our previous step that are outside this region
 * Perform a Hough Transform to find lanes within our region of interest and trace them in red
 * Separate left and right lanes
 * Interpolate line gradients to create two smooth lines

+  # Solid/Dashed Lines Detection

+In this part, we will cover in detail the different steps needed to identify and classify lane lines (Solid/Dashed).
+* Convert original image to HSL
+* Isolate yellow and white from HSL image
+* Combine isolated HSL with original image
+* Trace Region Of Interest and discard all other lines identified by our previous step that are outside this region
+* Convert image to grayscale for easier manipulation
+* Apply Canny Edge Detection on smoothed gray image
+* Perform a Hough Transform to find lanes within our region of interest
+* Classify Solid and dashed lines based on threshold length
+* Draw both lines in different colors

 # Future Improvements

-In the future, I also plan to fine tune the detection.
-For lane detection add some better visual representation.
-Along with that detect , solid and dashed lines on lane.
+* In the future, I also plan to apply Non-Maximum Suppression (NMS) to remove redundant bounding box predictions and improve the accuracy of object detection.
+* Increase accuracy on the solid and dashed lines detection